164 miles – Workington to Tynemouth

 This route runs between Workington and Newcastle.
 You can always consider doing it as a loop with the C2C route.

-Alternatively, you can get between Whitehaven and Newcastle by train.
+Alternatively, you can get between Workington and Newcastle by train.

 If you’re planning on taking the train, do read my Bikes On Trains guide first – it will help ensure a smoother journey, and might even save you money!

 What the Reivers Route looks like

 Weather forecast for the Reivers Route